aijaz/trainingYouth/index.md

 How do we measure success?
 If a student completes the program and leaves with an app that they made by themselves, that's clearly a successful outcome.
 But what about the student who comes to us in week three saying, "You know, I thought I would love coding.
 But I absolutely hate how dull this is, and I never want to do this again in my life."
 What about them?

 I would call that a successful outcome as well.
-Better they learn than now, than after spending two years of misery in a CS program in college.
+Better they learn that now, than after spending two years of misery in a CS program in college.
 Essentially, any outcome where the student attends regularly and is engaged with earnest is a successful outcome.

 # <a name="curriculum"></a>Curriculum